ktoufiquee/A-Comparative-Analysis-of-Noise-Reduction-Methods-in-Sentiment-Analysis-on-Noisy-Bangla-Texts/README.md

 If you use any of the datasets, models or code modules, please cite the following paper:
 ```
 @misc{elahi2024comparative,
-      title={A Comparative Analysis of Noise Reduction Methods in Sentiment Analysis on Noisy Bengali Texts},
+      title={A Comparative Analysis of Noise Reduction Methods in Sentiment Analysis on Noisy Bangla Texts},
       author={Kazi Toufique Elahi and Tasnuva Binte Rahman and Shakil Shahriar and Samir Sarker and Md.
 Tanvir Rouf Shawon and G. M. Shahariar},
       year={2024},
       eprint={2401.14360},